fbpx

 ** Fees mentioned here are approximate and are per year, Unless specified otherwise

-- Practical and Interdisciplinary Approach: TU Dresden incorporates practical orientation and interdisciplinary competent approaches.
-With more than 25 strategic collaborations with such leading institutions as the Max Planck Society, Leibniz Association, Fraunhofer Society, and Helmholtz Association, the students are introduced to the newest research findings and practical applications.
+A Practical and Interdisciplinary Approach: With practical orientation and interdisciplinary competences, TU Dresden’s approach is dedicated.
+Through over 25 strategic partnerships, e.g. with the Max Planck Society, the Leibniz Association, the Fraunhofer Society and the Helmholtz Association, students will be exposed to the latest research results and applications.

-- Sports and Extracurricular Activities: More than 50 variations offered by Dresden University Sports Center and ninety-nine student societies guarantee that students have a chance to develop themselves in the sphere that is not learning.
-If it is language learning, and foreign languages specifically, participating in student organizations is also another great place to be.
+Athletics and Extracurricular Activities: The 50+ sports offered by the Dresden University Sports Centre and nearly 100 university student societies leave no opportunity for students to keep themselves agile or active in the field that’s not studying.
+If it is the study of language, and foreign language in particular, involvement in student organizations is also a great place to be.

 Take first step towards your Study Abroad Journey